How One College Succeeded at Grappling With a Racist Past

 The Ole Miss response has been deliberate, thoughtful, and measured.
 The university’s leadership, which committed itself to an “action plan” as early as 2014, strived for an “additive process not a subtractive one” while seeking “a just and faithful balance between humility and honesty.”
 Committee members retained what seemed appropriate to retain; they removed or erased when removal or erasure seemed a moral requisite.
 They found small, elegant solutions to big problems.
 The issue of Johnson Hall was resolved with the simplest of orthographic cosmetics: In changing its namesake to Paul Johnson Sr., it distinguished the father, who publicly condemned lynching, from his son, who became a national symbol for resistance to desegregation.

 The recommendation was made without waffling or dithering to erase Vardaman’s name from the university’s memory.
-“Considering the virulent racism which remains Vardaman’s principal legacy,” the committee argued in justifying this damnatio memoirae, “the name makes unwarranted connections between the University and Vardaman.”
+“Considering the virulent racism which remains Vardaman’s principal legacy,” the committee argued in justifying this damnatio memoriae, “the name makes unwarranted connections between the University and Vardaman.”
 Members proposed contextualizing texts for problematic monuments, public events that could serve as “teachable moments,” and a museum that would explore the university’s complex historical legacies.
 They also recommended new headstones for the Confederate soldiers in the cemetery, and “an appropriate marker” for the soldiers of the United States Colored Troops.

 The chancellor excluded one of the thorniest issues from the committee mandate: the name “Ole Miss.”
 The endearing and ubiquitous university moniker—it adorns mugs, keychains, and T-shirts, as well as the university yearbook and the football team, “Ole Miss Rebels”—derives from the term “Ole Missus,” the ante-bellum form of address used by slaves for the wife of their master.
 “I can assure you that we will continue to use the terms Ole Miss and Rebels as endearing nicknames for the university,” Vitter informed the university community in a June 2016 letter.
 “Data show that the term Ole Miss is broadly viewed as one of connection and affection, with strongly positive national (and international) recognition.”
 Vitter called it “one of the more known and respected (and frankly, envied) college brands” in America.